Skip to Content

 Drunken chicken rolls – How to make (Easy Chinese recipe)

-The flavor of this chilled drunken chicken coupled with the heavy alcoholic content is so intense that it blew me away from the first bite.
+Chinese drunken chicken is boneless chicken meat rolled up and cut into slices and has a strong alcoholic flavor.
+The flavor of this chilled drunken chicken, coupled with the heavy alcoholic content, is so intense that it blew me away from the first bite.
+They can be prepared in advance and make for a refreshing cold dish, perfect as the first course of the dinner.

 Delicious drunken chicken rolls (Chinese style).
 An easy recipe with incredible flavor.
 Best to serve cold as an appetizer.
 Simple steps to follow.